awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    FSx-DFSr-Setup.ps1 -group Group -folder Folder -path ContentPath -primary FSxFileSystem1-DNS-Name -standby FSxFileSystem2-DNS-Name
    ```

-### To set up DFS Replication \(Windows Server 2016, step by step\)<a name="win-server-2016"></a>
+### To set up DFS Replication \(step by step\)<a name="win-server-2016"></a>

-1. Begin the process of managing DFS by launching your instance and connecting it to the AWS Directory Service for Microsoft Active Directory where you joined your Amazon FSx file systems\.
+1. Begin the process of managing DFS by launching your instance and connecting it to the Microsoft Active Directory where you joined your Amazon FSx file systems\.
 To perform this action, choose one of the following procedures from the *AWS Directory Service Administration Guide*:
    + [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)
    + [Manually Join a Windows Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html)

-1. Connect to your instance as a user in the **AWS Delegated FSx Administrators** group\.
+1. Connect to your instance as an Active Directory user that is a member of both the file system administrators group \(**AWS Delegated FSx Administrators** in AWS Managed AD, and **Domain Admins** or the custom group you specified during creation for file system administration in your self\-managed Microsoft AD\), as well as a group that has DFS administration permissions delegated to it \(**AWS Delegated Distributed File System Administrators** in AWS Managed AD, and **Domain Admins** or another group to which you’ve delegated DFS administration permissions in your self\-managed AD\)\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Open the **Start** menu and enter **PowerShell**\.
 From the list of matches, choose **Windows PowerShell**\.